In-Person & Virtual Training

 Do you remember when the phone was attached to the wall and had a leash?
 We cannot raise our children the way our parents raised us.
 That world no longer exists.

 But with the good can come the bad.
-Technology can also expose youth to a digital world that can be graphic, cruel, misunderstood, concerning and emotionally damaging for adolescent development.
+Technology and AI can also expose youth to a digital world that can be graphic, cruel, misunderstood, concerning, and emotionally damaging for adolescent development.
+It can blur reality, amplify anxiety, and introduce risks that didn’t exist even five years ago.

 But there is GOOD NEWS!!!!!!!

-We adults - yes that's us - must be the superhero for change when it comes to leading our children through the digital rollercoaster we all live in.
-Join Ryan in putting on your superhero uniform through this keynote and start your extraordinary life as a catalyst for change in a world where "that app does what?" and "why would you want my phone to do that?" can often be heard echoing from the mouths of adults.
+We adults — yes, that’s us — must be the superhero for change when it comes to leading our children through the digital rollercoaster we all live in.
+Join Ryan in putting on your superhero uniform through this keynote and start your extraordinary life as a catalyst for change in a world where “that app does what?” and “why would you want my phone to do that?” have now been joined by “wait… AI can really do THAT?”

 Note: this training doesn’t fulfill NBCC Credit Hours.